F-Loyer/ctype_error/README.md

 # ctype_error

-This example shows an example of fail of using a C function win a `.a` archive with ctypes with the gcc toolchain.
+This example shows an example of fail of using a C function in a `.a` archive with ctypes with the gcc toolchain.

 `a.c` expose a `f` function.
 The `Makefile` compile it into a `a.o` object and package it in a `libtest.a` arcvive.